Apsu/DiffBot/README.md

 A detailed view of a proposed gearbox design is provided: ![gearbox](Gearbox.png)

 > Care was taken to ensure that both the nuts and gears are preloaded against backlash, as well as providing low-friction mating surfaces and bosses, for pieces that have to rotate against each other.
 Clamping and insertion points are provided for pieces that have to rotate together.
+The following section discusses backlash in detail.

 ## Backlash